 Made over a five year period in the aftermath of the devastating 2001 Foot and Mouth epidemic in the UK, ‘Till the Cows Come Home…’ is a series of films and an extensive photographic essay produced in close collaboration with sections of the Cumbrian farming community and individual families as they came to terms with this traumatic upheaval.
-During the project, we were able to witness many aspects of its impact and changes which were already underway, including dramatic shifts in the sustainability of family farming and pressures towards intensification – as well as moves towards farm diversification.
+During the project, I was able to witness and record many aspects of its impact and changes which were already underway, including dramatic shifts in the sustainability of family farming and pressures towards intensification – as well as moves towards farm diversification.

 ‘Till the Cows Come Home… Film and Photography by Nick May’ was a major exhibition at Tullie House, Carlisle in 2006.
 Despite the continuing sensitivity of the subject, the exhibition was highly successful and recorded an excellent attendance and overwhelmingly positive response.
 This was the most comprehensive cultural body of work to have been produced about the experience and consequences of the epidemic anywhere in the UK.
 The films are in-depth profiles of the experience of individual families, some filmed over several years, while the 76 photographic prints in the collection complement these stories with images which represent the emotional, structural and economic conditions following the epidemic.